-The College of Arts and Sciences is organized into six interdisciplinary departments-American Studies, Integrative Studies, Interdisciplinary Arts and Performance, Life Sciences, Social and Behavioral Sciences, and Women's Studies.
-The faculties of each of these departments contribute both interdisciplinary and disciplinary courses to the general education and major programs of all ASU West students.

-The College of Arts and Sciences offers the following degree programs:
+The New College of Interdisciplinary Arts and Sciences is organized into six interdisciplinary departments- Integrated Natural Sciences; Integrative Studies; Interdisciplinary Arts and Performance; Language, Cultures, and History; Social and Behavioral Sciences; and Women's Studies.
+The faculties of each of these departments contribute both interdisciplinary and disciplinary courses to the general education and major programs of all students at the West campus.
+The New College of Interdisciplinary Arts and Sciences offers the following degree programs: